-International Hybrid-Technical AI Governance DAO
+International Hybrid-Technical

-A foundational framework for responsible AI development
+A foundational framework for safe AI development

-verifiable safety, and automated technical enforcement with human-in-the-loop orchestration.
+enforcement with human-in-the-loop orchestration.

-and operated - enforced by nation states, adopted by the AI industry and integrated
+An open-source, not-for-profit non-cryptocurrency-based Decentralized Autonomous Organization (DAO) multilaterally developed and operated - enforced by nation states, adopted by the AI industry and integrated into AI-compute datacenters.

-Building on existing research in AI governance, technical governance, compute governance, verifiable
+Building on existing research in AI safety, AI governance, technical governance, compute governance, verifiable safety, specialized compute hardware (on/off chip), Trusted Execution Environments (TEEs) & Trusted Capable Model Environments (TCMEs).

 Mission Statement